 - Don't use a backpack-style carrier until your baby is at least 1 year old.

 - If you are buying a used baby carrier, make sure it has not been recalled.
+Also, inspect it carefully, including the frame, clasps, buckles, and straps.

 - Even if your baby carrier has not been recalled, carefully check the condition of the carrier.
 Worn or old carriers can be a safety hazard for babies of any size.